Tips and Tricks for Beginners in 3D CAD Modelling

 11. Seek Feedback and Join Communities

 Joining online communities and forums can provide valuable feedback and support from fellow modellers.
-Websites like Reddit, Stack Exchange, and specialized CAD forums are great places to ask questions, share your work, and learn from others’ experiences.
+Websites like Reddit, Stack Exchange, and specialised CAD forums are great places to ask questions, share your work, and learn from others’ experiences.

 12. Experiment and Be Creative